Step Down Transformers are built for business. Depending on your sites’ power distribution requirements, you may need a local step-down transformer.

 The amorphous core transformer advantage

-The Powerstar SO-LO amorphous metal distribution transformers contribute to improving site resilience and can assist in protecting against issues in the grid supply voltage, such as fluctuations.
+Powerstar amorphous metal core distribution transformers contribute to improving site resilience and can assist in protecting against issues in the grid supply voltage, such as fluctuations.
 It allows for HV infrastructure upgrades to be carried out in a cost-effective way with minimal disruption to operations, a big advantage for many commercial sites.

 Distribution transformers are critical infrastructure for many companies, yet they are not connected and online.
 Therefore, their health, performance, and efficiency are typically unknown or reliant upon manual inspections of antiquated gauges/meters.